 The same is true for the remodeling business, because homebuilders aren’t the only buyers of lumber.
 Homeowners renovating their houses will also notice increases for building fences, decks, and additions.
 Renovation contractors and DIYers will notice the cost of projects is now far higher than it was just a year ago — and could become the highest in recent history.

 This could affect resale of existing homes, as many owners like to spruce them up before putting them on the market to get their best return.
-But given the shortage of lumber supply and the lack of inventory even for existing homes, renovations may not be possible.
+But given the lumber shortage and the lack of inventory even for existing homes, renovations may not be possible.

 That said, given the current insatiable demand, renovations also may not be necessary.